aditya-patiilll/Python/README.md

-# Python Basics
+# Python

-Welcome to the **Python Basics** repository! 🎉
+Welcome to the **Python** repository! 🎉

-This repository is dedicated to exploring and learning the fundamental concepts of Python programming.
+This repository is dedicated to exploring and learning the fundamental and advanced concepts of Python programming.
 Whether you're a complete beginner or just brushing up on your skills, this is the perfect place to start your Python journey.

 ---

 ## What You'll Learn

-We will cover the essential building blocks of Python, including but not limited to:
+We will cover the essential building blocks of Python in two different notebooks i.e., Python_Basics and Python_Advance:

+### Python_Basics
+[currently working on this]

 - Print Statment
 - Comments